CKPK-FM: Move to 102.7

 On December 9, 2010, the Jim Pattison Group applied to exchange frequencies with non-commercial community radio station CFRO-FM, which then operated at 102.7 MHz.
 The application was approved on September 9, 2011.
 The swap took place almost a year later on September 10, 2012.

 During the summer of 2015, CKPK began evolving towards a more modern rock format.
 Eventually, CKPK began reporting on the Mediabase Canadian alternative rock panel.

 Now!
 Radio

 On July 22, 2022, it was announced that CKPK would drop its rock format on July 25, with its existing Peak format and programming moving to an HD Radio sub-channel and internet radio.
-Radio Insight reported that Pattison had bought a domain name for the branding 102.7 Now!
-Radio—implicating the possibility of a hot adult contemporary "social radio" format modelled after sister stations CKNO-FM in Edmonton, CHNW-FM in Winnipeg, and CKCE-FM in Calgary (which uses a similar positioning as Today Radio), which feature a focus on topical discussions and listener interactions.
+Radio Insight reported that Pattison had bought several domain names branded as Now!
+Radio for the station—implicating a hot adult contemporary "social radio" format modelled after sister stations CKNO-FM in Edmonton, CHNW-FM in Winnipeg, and CKCE-FM in Calgary (which uses a similar positioning as Today Radio) with a focus on topical discussions and listener interactions.